-Day One took place at the Cass Business School (part of City, University of London) at Aldersgate on 26th July.
+Day One took place at the Bayes Business School (part of City, University of London) at Aldersgate on 26th July.
 Students had come from a variety of institutions: the University of York, Nottingham Trent University, Manchester Metropolitan University, University of West London and a good showing from the City Law School.
 Sandrine Herbert Razafinjato from global design agency Method took participants through some design thinking basics; guiding them in the processes required, as well as the tools which might help in the later stages of prototyping and testing.
 It was fantastic to hear Richard Mabey of Juro speak after reading his blogs about the work on privacy policies his company had shaped with Stefania; students got a valuable insight into the design process in a legal context.

 What were the team challenges?

 #TeamUniversity had to deal with those contracts signed by students on starting university, working on ways to make this more transparent and understandable.
 This was put forward by JISC Chief Innovation Officer Phil Richards.